CivicActions/guidebook/practice-areas/project-management/pm-role.md

 ### What is a Review?

 - A great ceremony to provide an informal demo from the Dev Team - the entire Dev Team, including UX, Design, Developers, DevOps - to show their work
-- The work does not require completion
+- The work may still be in progress, and that is fine
-- Instead, it is an opportunity to focus on user value and to garner feedback from the Product Owner and all stakeholder groups in real time
+- It is an opportunity to focus on user value and to garner feedback from the Product Owner and all stakeholder groups in real time

 ### Responsibilities